lauslim12-old/mern-stack-introduction/README.md

 * Update a Todo
 * Delete a Todo

+## Project Structure
+* The application was bootstrapped with React.js CRA, and the structure follows it.
+* In the `src` folder, there are `components`, `images`, and `variables`.
+Variables are used to store global variable declarations.
+Components to store the parts of the UI.
+Images folder is quite self explanatory.
+* The `backend` folder contains MVC architecture that I use in JavaScript and Express.
+* There is a simplified differences between ES6 and ES5 JavaScript at the `.changesES6.js` file.
+Feel free to take a look at it.
+It's not essential to the application development, so just delete it if you feel like it.

 ## Installations and Usage
 * First, do `git clone repo` to fetch it to your local machine.
 * Use your command line to `cd repo-path`.
 Make sure to open two command lines, one for the front-end, and one for the back-end.